cister01/hosting-parsons-on-github-template/README.md

-# Hosting Parsons on Github Template
+# Hosting Parsons on Github Template NA
 This repo is a template to help you quickly and easily host Parson's problems on GitHub.

 You can use [Codio's graphical Parson's problems generator](https://codio.github.io/parsons-puzzle-ui/dist/) to create the Parson's problems and paste them into this template.
 [Visit the other repo's main page for help on using the generator.](https://codio.github.io/parsons-puzzle-ui/)